 The short sale approval letter details exactly what the bank expects from the transaction:

 - Minimum net proceeds

 - Closing date

-Don't ever sign a short sale approval letter without asking a lawyer to read it and give you legal advice.
-Don't ask your agent because unless your agent is an attorney, that agent is not licensed to give you legal advice.
-It is against the law for a real estate agent to dispense legal advice.
+Don't ever sign a short sale approval letter without asking a lawyer to read it first and give you legal advice.
+Your agent isn't licensed to give you legal advice.
+It's against the law for a real estate agent to advise you on legal matters.